t3l3machus/PowerShell-Obfuscation-Bible/README.md

 In loops and comparisons....

 ## Cmdlet Quote Interruption
 You can obfuscate cmdlets by adding single and/or double quotes in between their characters, as long as it's not at the beginning.
 It's super effective!
-For example, the expresion 'iex "pwd"' can substituted with:
+For example, the expresion `iex "pwd"` can be substituted with:
 ```
 i''ex "pwd"
 i''e''x "pwd"